 - Health and Medical Websites

 The following are recommendations taken from the Infectious Disease Manual.
 The intent of exclusion is to promote a healthy school environment by preventing exposure and spread of illness.
 Please report all illnesses or health conditions to the Health Service.
 When parents are called about a child who has become ill during the school day, it is the expectation that the child will be picked up as soon as possible, preferably within one hour.

-Oral temperature of 101° F or higher.
-Exclude children with any axillary temperature of 100° F or higher.
+Oral temperature of 100° F or higher.
 The student should not return to school until fever free (without medication) for 24 hours.

 Two or more episodes in the previous 24 hours.
 The student should not return to school until vomiting or urge to vomit stops or until a medical exam indicates this is not due to a communicable disease.